arcweave/arcweave-unity-plugin/README.md

 To import your data into Unity:

-1. Right-click in the Unity Assets panel.
+1. Right-click in the Unity Project Window.
 2. Navigate to **Create > Arcweave > Project Asset**.
 3. Name the new `.asset` file as you prefer.
 4. Select it to open the Inspector.